zhoutk/zrest/README.md

 # Zrest    &emsp;&emsp;  [中文介绍](README_CN.md)

 ## Introduce
-A rest api rapid devlopment framework using node.js & C++ addon with cmake & cmake.js.
+A rest api rapid development framework using node.js & C++ addon with cmake & cmake.js.
 Supporting sqlite3, mysql & postgres, Crossing windows, linux & macos.
+This combine and update gels， zjson and zorm, which is developed and used by me.
+You get a group rest api service, when you create a data table.
+Need no codes be written.
+It support lots' advanced query such as in, sum, count, group etc. Sql will be generated auto from json object.

 ## Related items
 - [gels](https://github.com/zhoutk/gels)  A framework, which use koa2, mysql & typescript , building a rest api service.